Louisville Stoneware: History

 Christy Lee Brown purchased the company in 1997, and from 1997 to 2007, Louisville Stoneware sales averaged $3 million a year.
 In those ten years, the business switched from a mostly wholesale business to mostly retail.
 In 2007, over 90% of their business was centered around Louisville and Kentucky, but internet and national advertising was hoped to expand distribution, and there were plans to open stores in Chicago, Illinois, Cincinnati, Ohio, and Indianapolis, Indiana.

-However, in March 2007, Louisville Stoneware laid off most of its employees (38 out of 49), after which they retooled their visitor's center and temporarily opened a store at Oxmoor Center in the St. Matthews area of eastern Louisville.
+However, in March 2007, Louisville Stoneware laid off most of its employees (38 out of 49), after which they retooled their visitor center and temporarily opened a store at Oxmoor Center in the St. Matthews area of eastern Louisville.
 In July 2007, Louisville Stoneware was sold to Stephen A. Smith (Two Stone Inc.), when Brown wished to retire.
 A corporate executive decided to increase the number of places that sold their stoneware from just one, A Taste of Kentucky, to three additional locations in Louisville, and one apiece in Bardstown, Kentucky, Owensboro, Kentucky, and Cincinnati, Ohio.

 Since 2007, the company has remained owned by Stephen A. Smith.

 Factory tours are available weekdays by appointment, with group discounts available.